 Keywords:

-Cucumber cultivars, downy mildew, Pseudoperonospora cubensis and isolates
+Cucumber cultivars, downy mildew, Pseudoperonospora cubensis, isolates

 Abstract